Mindfulness for Life: science, practice and philosophy

 A short course offered by Assoc.
 Prof. Craig Hassed

-'Mindfulness for Life: science, practice and philosophy' is sponsored by the Melbourne School of Philosophy and will be presented by well-known mindfulness teacher, Craig Hassed.
-The course will be informative, experiential and interactive, exploring not just the theory, philosophy and science of mindfulness but also how to apply it to all aspects of life, personal as well as professional.
-Each week will include various guided mindfulness practices and experiments and participants will be encouraged to apply the practices between sessions.
+'Mindfulness for Life: science, practice and philosophy' will be presented by well-known mindfulness teacher, Associate Professor Craig Hassed.
+The course will be informative, experiential and interactive, exploring not just the theory, philosophy and science of mindfulness but also how to apply it to various aspects of life.
+The course will include a series of interactive presentations exploring the scientific underpinnings of mindfulness and the evidence regarding its use in various settings as well as various guided mindfulness practices and experiments.
+Participants will be encouraged to apply the practices between sessions.

-Term 1, 2017
+Term 1, 2019

 The fee for the course is $120.

-A concession fee of $80 is available to Pension Card holders, Health Care Card holders and full-time students.
+A concession fee of $90 is available to Pension Card holders, Health Care Card holders and full-time students.